📝 DOCUMENTATION

 - The customer is a diamond-tier member

 If all conditions are met, a product with a special discount is suggested — different from those already ordered.
+The condition check and product suggestion must be performed with minimal latency, as the process is expected to occur almost instantly.
 We will assume that all product suggestions are accepted by customers.

 Batch: Daily Analytics Preparation